 Table 4: Entitlement Matrix Type of Loss Scope Who is entitled Entitlements Responsible for the Delivery of the Entitlement Comments A1.
-Loss of Lands/Im pact on Lands Self-declaration of Voluntary demolition of building and clearance of municipal Right of Way (ROW) Loss of land and structures on the donated land Land and structure owner.
+Loss of Lands/Im pact on Lands 1.
+Self-declaration of Voluntary demolition of building and clearance of municipal Right of Way (ROW) Loss of land and structures on the donated land • Land and structure owner.
 No compensation for the donated land and self-demolition of affected structures Exemption of any transfer costs, registration fees or other municipal charges.
 Repair allowances to structure owner based on per unit rate (sft) as decided by municipal board.
 Exemption of 3 years' housing tax (only for demolished building).
 Waiver of building permission fees and taxes to rebuild affected house.
-The EA (concerned 1.1 Voluntary donor households.
+The EA (concerned municipality & PIU) 1.1 Voluntary donor households.
 Donation is accepted only if the donor: Is project beneficiary and fully consulted and informed about their rights and design options; Doesn't fall below poverty line after land donation; Donating up to 10% land holding without or no impact on structural element of the building; Is unforced or freely willing to donate, Has chosen the design option for road widening.
-1.2 Donation should be verified by PCO with the help of FNCCI Nepalganjto ensure integrity and impartiality.
-1.3 The entitlement may not be applicable if the building owner has built the structure violating approved design of the building and building construction certificate issued by the municipality.
-1.4 The municipality will provide all entitlement for any building constructed prior to declaration of ROW of particular road sections.
+1.2 Donation should be verified by PCO with the help of FNCCI Nepalganj to ensure integrity and impartiality.
+The entitlement may not be applicable if the building owner has built the structure violating approved design of the building and building construction certificate issued by the municipality.
+The municipality will provide all entitlement for any building constructed prior to declaration of ROW of particular road sections.
 A2.
-Temporary Imp Temporary impacts during construction 2.1 Damage to adjacent parcel of land due to movement of machinery and spoil generated during construction 2.2 Land Land and business owner 15 days' prior notice will be given to protect crops or business Reinstatement of the damaged property to the original form.
-Cash or kind compensation at replacement value by contractor, if the loss is non-revocable (that cannot be restored or Contractor Supervision consultant will verify the loss and facilitate to negotiate the rates.
+Temporary Imp acts on Land 2.
+Temporary impacts during construction 2.1 Damage to adjacent parcel of land due to movement of machinery and spoil generated during Land and business owner 15 days' prior notice will be given to protect crops or business Reinstatement of the damaged property to the original form.
+Cash or kind compensation at replacement value by contractor, if the loss Contractor Supervision consultant will verify the loss and facilitate to negotiate the rates.
 Contractor to negotiate a contract agreement on a rental rate with the owner or user of the land that will be temporarily used for construction activities.
-Project and the contractor to ensure that persons other than the owner affected as a result of temporary acquisition are also compensated for loss of at least 3 months income.
+Project and the contractor to ensure that persons other than the owner affected as a result of temporary acquisition are also